Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

-It is very important that your doctor check your progress at regular visits to make sure that brentuximab is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure brentuximab is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-Do not take brentuximab together with bleomycin (Blenoxane®).
-Using these medicines together may cause serious side effects, such as cough, shortness of breath, troubled breathing, or wheezing
+Do not receive brentuximab together with bleomycin (Blenoxane®).
+Using these medicines together may cause serious side effects (eg, cough or troubled breathing).

-brentuximab may cause a serious side effect called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a fever, chills, trouble with breathing, lightheadedness, fainting, or chest pain within a few hours after you receive it.
+Brentuximab may cause an infusion reaction, which can be life-threatening and requires immediate medical attention.
+Tell your doctor or nurse right away if you have a fever, chills, trouble breathing, lightheadedness, fainting, or chest pain within a few hours after you receive it.

-brentuximab may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are receiving brentuximab.
+Brentuximab may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are receiving brentuximab.

-Check with your doctor if you notice any signs of fever, chills, sore throat, or painful urination.
-These could be symptoms of an infection resulting from low white blood cell counts.
+Check with your doctor if you have a fever, chills, sore throat, or painful urination.
+These could be symptoms of an infection.

-brentuximab may cause a serious type of reaction called tumor lysis syndrome (TLS).
+Brentuximab may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you have a decrease or change in urine amount; joint pain, stiffness, or swelling; lower back, side, or stomach pain; a rapid weight gain; swelling of the feet or lower legs; or unusual tiredness or weakness.
+Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

-Serious skin reactions can occur during treatment with brentuximab.
-Stop using brentuximab and check with your doctor right away if you have blistering, peeling, or loosening of the skin; red skin lesions; severe acne or skin rash; sores or ulcers on the skin; or fever or chills while you are using brentuximab.
+Serious skin reactions can occur with brentuximab.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills.

-brentuximab may cause a rare and serious brain infection called progressive multifocal leukoencephalopathy (PML).
-Talk to your doctor about the benefits of using brentuximab and the risk of this infection.
-Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.
+Brentuximab may cause a rare and serious brain infection called progressive multifocal leukoencephalopathy (PML).
+Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, or muscle weakness in the legs.